6 questions to understand osteoporosis, the bone disease

 To sum up, prioritise calcium-rich foods (dairy products, calcium mineral water, etc.) and those that provide vitamin D (oily fish, egg yolk, butter, etc.) A sufficient intake of calcium, combined with vitamin D, strengthens bone mass by binding to the bones.

-To make sure that your intake is good, you can ask a dietician to help you.
+To make sure that your intake is good, you can ask a GP to help you.
 They will be able to advise you and suggest a diet that limits deficiencies.

 • Practise regular physical activity